thisismyfightsong/tk_bin/README.md

 Every month, it automatically generates a report based on the collected data.
 This report is sent to the food provider with suggestions, like adjusting portion sizes for meals that are often left unfinished.

+I created this project after viewing first hand the amount of food waste the average school cafeteria or any kitchen in general produces.
+I figured that if such organisations could know what their most significant food waste was they can reduce the portion size of it, ultimetly reducing the amount of food waste!

 ## How it works

 1. The module waits for a plate to appear in its field of view.